1. How do I become an AYVP volunteer?

 Complete all the “required fields” on the online form.
 You are supposed to receive a confirmation email afterwards.

 3. What will be covered by the Secretariat?

 The following will be funded: round-trip fare, materials and transportation on site, accommodation and food during the programme.
-You will only need to ensure that your passport has a validity of 6 months and above, visa (please refer to the Indonesia Immigration website for visa requirement), proceed to the airport of departure in your home country and pay for the necessary airport tax.
+You will only need to ensure that your passport has a validity of 6 months and above, visa (please refer to the Philippines Immigration website for visa requirement), proceed to the airport of departure in your home country and pay for the necessary airport tax.
 Please also prepare pocket money for the duration of your stay.

 4. What if I am currently studying/working, do I have to attend all 4 weeks?